SDokmanovic/Artificial-Intelligence-for-Trading/README.md

 * Implemented a momentum trading strategy on a universe of stocks.
 Tested the strategy's profitablity and performed a statistical test to conclude if there is alpha in the signal or not.
 * Project link: [Trading with Momentum](https://github.com/SDokmanovic/Artificial-Intelligence-for-Trading/blob/main/Project%201%20-%20Trading%20with%20momentum.ipynb)
 ## Project 2 - Breakout Strategy:
 * Implemented and evaluated a breakout trading signal.
-Ran statistical tests to assess normality and conclude if there is alpha in the signal or not.
-Outliers were also identified and the effect of filtering these out was evaluated on the trading signal.
+Ran statistical tests to assess the normality of the signal returns and identify outliers.
+The effect of filtering these outliers out was also assessed.
 * Project link: [Breakout Strategy](https://github.com/SDokmanovic/Artificial-Intelligence-for-Trading/blob/main/Project%202%20-%20Breakout%20strategy.ipynb)
 ## Project 3 - Smart Beta & Portfolio Optimisation:
 * Created two smart beta portfolios; one utilising fundamental data and the other utilising optimisations.
 Evaluated the performance of these portfolios by calculating their tracking errors with a benchmark.
 Calculated the turnover of these portfolios to assess the costs of rebalancing.